johanvanhelden/dockerhero-workspace/README.md

 https://github.com/johanvanhelden/dockerhero

-## Available tags
-- `php8.1`
-- `php8.0`
-- `php7.4`
-- `php7.3` -> this tag is not maintained and only used for backward compatibility
-- `php7.2` -> this tag is not maintained and only used for backward compatibility
-- `php7.1` -> this tag is not maintained and only used for backward compatibility
-- `latest` -> this tag is not maintained and only used for backward compatibility

 ## Building and publishing

 Ensure you are logged in locally to hub.docker.com using `docker login` and have access to the hub repository.